Hiking in Dimmuborgir Lava Fields

 However, once you reach the Kirkja or Dimmuborgir Church cave, the area is impressive.
 The Kirkja was named like this because of its shape.
 It is open on two ends and has a dome-like shape.

-Sandy Lava Fields along the Green Circle
+Sandy Lava Fields along the Green Route

 Right before reaching the Kirkja Cave, the green trail will begin.
 This trail goes a little further south of Dimmuborgir where the lava fields are covered in sand and moss.